 If you're fully vaccinated but you also have a weakened immune system because of a health condition or a certain medication, ask your doctor what travel precautions you should keep taking.

-Even though you’re fully vaccinated, you’ll need to wear a mask when you travel on airplanes, buses, trains, or other types of public transportation.
-You’ll also need to mask up in airports and other travel hubs.
-Masks are required by the CDC, the TSA, and the U.S. Department of Transportation because there’s a small chance you could still catch the virus, get sick from it, or spread it to other people.
+Everyone still needs to wear a mask while riding on airplanes, buses, trains, or other types of public transportation.
+You'll also need to mask up in airports and other travel hubs.
+Masks are required by the CDC, the TSA, and the U.S. Department of Transportation because even when you're fully vaccinated there's a small chance you could still catch the virus, get sick from it, or spread it to other people.

 If you notice COVID-19 symptoms after you travel, get tested for the virus and stay home.